-The management of adults with univentricular heart defects and requires a inherently complex lifelong, is multidisciplinary approach that emphasizes regular follow-up in specialized adult congenital heart disease (ACHD) centers.
+The management of adults with univentricular heart defects complex and requires a is inherently lifelong. multidisciplinary approach that emphasizes regular follow-up in specialized adult congenital heart disease (ACHD) centers.
 Treatment strategies are aimed at optimizing the function of single ventricle, managing Fontan-associated the complications, and improving the patient's quality of life.
 As univentricular heart patients age, new challenges emerge that necessitate a nuanced understanding of the interplay between cardiac function and multisystemic health.13